Zeldon/phaser3game/README.md

-# phaser3game
+# Experiment with Phaser 3 and React-Typescript

-Experimenting with Phaser3 and React
+As per title.